 City Halls and the Old Fruitmarket are the entertainment venues of Merchant City.
-City Halls’ traditional shoebox style auditorium produces fine acoustics for concerts.
-Whereas, the Old Fruitmarket is a versatile space which holds gigs, theatre, club nights and comedy shows.
+City Hall’s traditional shoebox-style auditorium produces fine acoustics for concerts.
+The Old Fruitmarket is a versatile space with gigs, theatre, club nights and comedy shows.

 Charles Rennie Mackintosh

-His Willow Tea Rooms – where he had complete control over both the interior and exterior design – has re-opened as ‘Mackintosh at the Willow’ after a major renovation.
-Discover more about his work, all-year-round events and places to visit at The Glasgow Mackintosh.
+His Willow Tea Rooms – where he had complete control over interior and exterior design – has re-opened as ‘Mackintosh at the Willow’ after a major renovation.
+Discover more about his work and places to visit.

-Note – sadly Rennie Mackintosh’s masterpiece, the Glasgow School of Art, has been destroyed by fire in June 2018.
+Sadly, Rennie Mackintosh’s masterpiece, the Glasgow School of Art, was destroyed by fire in June 2018.

-Glasgow is family-friendly and has a wealth of things to do no matter what your tastes.
+Glasgow is family-friendly and has many things to do regardless of your tastes.
 Visit People Make Glasgow and find out what’s going on around this lively city.

 Edinburgh to Glasgow by train

-The prime reason to visit for many will be the town’s trio of heavyweight historical attractions: Stirling Castle, the National Wallace Monument and the Bannockburn Visitor Centre.
+For many, the prime reason to visit will be the town’s trio of heavyweight historical attractions: Stirling Castle, the National Wallace Monument and the Bannockburn Visitor Centre.